AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Instance management/Migrate an ApsaraDB for MongoDB instance across zones in the same region.md

 -   A replica set or sharded cluster instance is created.
 -   The destination and source zones are in the same region.
 -   If the instance is in a VPC, make sure that a vSwitch is created in the destination zone before you start migration.
-For more information about how to create a vSwitch, see [Create a VSwitch](https://www.alibabacloud.com/help/zh/doc-detail/65387.htm).
+For more information about how to create a vSwitch, see [Create a vSwitch](https://www.alibabacloud.com/help/zh/doc-detail/65387.htm).
 -   The instance does not have a public endpoint.
 If you have applied for a public endpoint, you must release it before migration.
-For more information, see [Release a public connection string](/intl.en-US/User Guide/Network connection management/Public IP Connection/Release a public connection string.md).
+For more information, see [Release a public endpoint](/intl.en-US/User Guide/Network connection management/Public IP Connection/Release a public endpoint.md).

 ## Precautions